YosysHQ/mcy/docs/source/eqsetup.rst

 If using BMC, make sure to set the depth sufficiently high to fully explore any pipelines or state machines in the module.
 Also note the use of ``fmcombine`` which optimizes the model to remove redundant logic between the two modules.

-Then you can use this to run the equivalence check with SymbiYosys:
+Then you can use this to run the equivalence check with SBY:

 .. code-block:: text